 Principal Supervisor: Professor Yin Chen

-PhD project title: What is the role of uracil in DNA?
+PhD project title: Uncovering the role of lipid renovation in bacteria-host interactions

 University of Registration: University of Warwick

 Antimicrobial resistance is one of the most serious threats to humans in the 21st century.
 Hence, understanding antimicrobial resistance mechanisms is pivotal for combating superbugs that are constantly emerging.

 Pathogens use many strategies to combat challenges by antimicrobial compounds in order to better adapt or survive antibiotic insults.
 These include the induction of efflux pumps or the synthesis of enzymes involved in degrading or modifying antibiotics (e.g. β-lactamases) (Blair et al 2015).